Tuberculosis Demonstration, Research, Public and Professional Education (93.947)

 Credentials/Documentation

 Applicants should document the need for assistance, state the objectives of the project, outline the method of operation, describe the evaluation procedures, and provide a budget with justification of funds requested.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments.
 For nonprofit recipients, costs will be determined in accordance with DHHS Regulations 45 CFR Part 74 Subpart Q.

 Application Procedure